kubeflow/community/wg-ml-experience/charter.md

 ## Scope

 The ML Experience Working Group focuses on developing, maintaining, and improving tools and extensions that support data science and machine learning practitioners experiences within Kubeflow.
-The group is dedicated to delivering a high-level, seamless experience integrated with the IDE of choice across multiple Kubeflow components.
+The group is dedicated to delivering a high-level, seamless experience integrated with the Cloud IDE across multiple Kubeflow components.

 ### In scope